A PRIMER FOR MONETARY SOVEREIGN NATIONS

 Employment as the Primary Means of Distributing Purchasing Power

 the last two centuries, as the industrial revolution took hold, the remuneration from employment alone was no longer sufficient to keep pace with the quantity of goods produced.
-The private banking sector leapt into the breach the filled the gap with an inexhaustible
+The private banking sector leaped into the breach the filled the gap with an inexhaustible

-Thus, the modern consumer society, and all the vast improvements in every aspect of the standards of living, has been developed on this foundation of ever-increasing debt.
-Like so many other aspects of life, debt is a two edged sword, if properly managed, it comes with
+modern consumer society, and all the vast improvements in every aspect of the standards of living has been developed on this foundation of ever-increasing debt.
+Like so many other aspects of life, debt is a two-edged sword, if properly managed, it comes with

 employment is still perceived as the most effective means of distributing purchasing power to the general population.
 As long as this approach remains in vogue, it is incumbent on the part of the Government to foster the best policies to promote employment

 To do otherwise invites a host of social problems, starting with the loss of income, the increased costs of damaged physical and mental health; family breakdown; increased alcohol and substance abuse; increased crime rates;